code-computerlove/structured-engineering-coaching/12-atomic-design-and-clean-css/12-atomic-design-and-clean-css.md

 To create a cohesive feel.

+Since this all exists in the world of designers it can end up feeling a bit abstract.

 ## Atomic design

-> Atomic design is a methodology for creating design systems.
->
-> -- Brad Frost

 > Atomic design gives us the ability to traverse from abstract to concrete.
 >
 > -- Brad Frost

+Atomic design provides a clear methodology for crafting design systems.
+Clients and team members are able to better appreciate the concept of design systems by actually seeing the steps laid out in front of them.

+Atomic design gives us the ability to traverse from abstract to concrete.
+Because of this, we can create systems that promote consistency and scalability while simultaneously showing things in their final context.
+And by assembling rather than deconstructing, we’re crafting a system right out of the gate instead of cherry picking patterns after the fact.

 ### Atoms